awais2723/Kord-Snap-and-Solve/README.md

 10. publish: This script is used to publish your app updates using EAS CLI.
 You can run it using `npm run publish` or `yarn publish`.

-11. public:web: This script deploys your web app to Firebase hosting.
-You can run it using `npm run public:web` or `yarn public:web`.
+11. publish:web: This script deploys your web app to Firebase hosting.
+You can run it using `npm run publish:web` or `yarn publish:web`.

 12. prepare: This script is used for Husky, a tool for Git hooks.
 It prepares Husky for running pre-commit hooks.
 It doesn't need to be manually executed, but if you want to run it manually, you can use `npm run prepare` or `yarn prepare`.